Philodendron Burle Marx Guide

 Water requirements differ throughout seasons.
 During summer and spring, water it regularly ( often once per week) to retain its moisture.
 During winter, make sure the plant dries out before watering it.

-When it comes to fertilization, a slow-release or an all-purpose fertilizer used at half-strength is a good choice for this plant.
+When it comes to fertilization, a slow-release or an all-purpose organic fertilizer used at half-strength is a good choice for this plant.

 Regardless of the brand of fertilizer used, prioritize a fertilizer that contains high nitrogen amounts.
 Nitrogen helps the Philodendron Burle Marx grow and glow.